Arkay-1248/Do-Not-Go-Gentle/Readme.md

 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

+#### ENB

+AVO ships with an ENB setup that is configured to match the look of the list.
+If you wish to make some changes though, here are a few common tweaks.
+I recommend opening the console before doing edits.

+##### Removing the letterbox (in general as the default ENB doesn't have that effect enabled)

+1. Press [Shift+Enter] to open the ENB menu.
+2. In the tab called Shader Parameters, select the `ENBPOSTPASS.FX` section.
+It will open once you click on it.
+3. Scroll down until you see letterbox and untick it.
+4. Press the save configuration button.
+5. Press [Shift+Enter] to return to the game.

+##### Turning off settings for FPS

+If you are struggling for frames but want the colour correction and realism, turn off the following items.

+- DetailedShadows
+- ComplexFireLights
+- ComplexParticleLights – Disable Big Range
+- Reflection
+- Complex Grass Collision
+- Complex Grass

+If you really cannot handle the ENB, uncheck `useEffect`.
+Note that this will make the list look much worse and it's not intended to be played like that.

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.